ampproject/amphtml/extensions/amp-script/amp-script.md

 ### How does it work?

-`amp-script` runs your custom JavaScript in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) that has access to a virtual DOM.
-When the real DOM changes, `amp-script` updates the virtual DOM to match it.
-Similarly, when your JavaScript modifies the virtual DOM, `amp-script` updates the real DOM.
-In this way, the real DOM and virtual DOM are kept in sync.
+`amp-script` runs your custom JavaScript in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+Normally Web Workers don't have access to the DOM.
+But `amp-script` gives your code access to a virtual DOM.
+When your JavaScript modifies this virtual DOM, `amp-script` updates the real DOM.

 Under the hood, `amp-script` uses [@ampproject/worker-dom](https://github.com/ampproject/worker-dom/).
 For design details, see the ["Intent to Implement" issue](https://github.com/ampproject/amphtml/issues/13471).